Invicti/ghosty/README.md

 All over the world, people have started 2,000,000+ incredible sites with [Ghost](https://ghost.org).

-You can try the hosted version free at [Ghost](https://ghost.org).
+You can try the hosted version free at [Ghost](https://ghost.org) or pay for it to open options.

+Or try Ghosty:

-Ghosty is "Instant indepedant deployement of professional free expression".
+Ghosty is "Instant independant deployement of professional free expression".

 Ghostly will produce a sharable web URL for people to read your blog or even own their own blog.